cemanuelsilva/Connect-Four-Opponents-Algorithms/README.md

 ### Warning

-Still have some bugs and errors, will fix it later.
+Still have some bugs and bad decisions, will fix it later.